Oregon Digital Government Summit 2026 Banner

 Terrence Woods

-Chief Information Officer, State of Oregon
+Chief Information Officer, Enterprise Information Services, State of Oregon

 Before being appointed State CIO in 2018, Terrence was the State Deputy CIO, the Department of Revenue CIO, the Oregon Health Authority Director of IT, and the Department of Human Services Deputy CIO.